-Apple plans to drop a major bomb on the credit card landscape.
-This summer, the tech company will release its first credit card, aptly titled the Apple Card, with the mantra is that this is a card “created by Apple, not a bank.”
-The card’s features (and shiny aesthetic) are certain to appeal to the modern spender.
-Applications for Apple’s premiere foray into lending you money opens this summer, but is it worth having it in your wallet if you’re a travel-credit-card enthusiast?
+Late this summer, Apple will drop a major bomb on the credit card landscape.
+CEO Tim Cook announced via the company’s quarterly earnings call that the tech company will release its first credit card, aptly titled the Apple Card, this August.
+Apple enters the credit card space with the mantra that this is a card “created by Apple, not a bank.”
+The card’s features and shiny aesthetics are certain to appeal to the modern spender.
+(Note that you can use the physical card or pay via your iPhone), but is it worth having it in your wallet if you’re a travel-credit-card enthusiast?
 Here’s everything you need to know to be prepared on release day.

 In true Apple fashion, the Apple Card looks as though it will work seamlessly with other Apple products and horribly with everything else.
 Similar to Apple Pay, iPhone users will be able to store card details and manage their account in the Wallet app, and buy something in about as much time as it takes to make a fingerprint or scan your face.
 Balance and payment details are displayed right in the app, which also hosts a nice big payment reminder, so you won’t be hit with unexpected late fees.

 In fact, there are no late fees, and according to Apple, there won’t be any fees at all.
 They’ve tossed the annual fee, cash advance fee, and over-the-limit fee out the window as well.
 They’ve even ditched the expiration date.
 According to the card’s website, “Our goal with Apple Card is to provide interest rates that are among the lowest in the industry,” though exact interest rates have yet to be disclosed, and you likely wouldn’t know yours until after the application process.
 The fine print reveals that in the case of missed payments, they’ll hit you with added interest instead of a fee, though, so you’re not totally off the hook.